pflammertsma/blur-faces/readme.md

 Joyous-Faces is a simple implementation of Google Cloud's AutoML Vision API to extract faces and measure the joyfulness in a photo.

+## Prerequisite

+You will need a Google Cloud account with billing enabled to use Google's AutoML Vision API.

 ## Installation

 To install the necessairy packages, cd into the gdg-cloudfest folder and run: